microsoft/terraform-provider-power-platform/README.md

 ## Using the Provider

 The [user documentation](https://microsoft.github.io/terraform-provider-power-platform) contains information about how to install, configure, and use the provider to manage Power Platform resources and data sources.
-Examples, schemas, and other detailed information about the provided resources and data sources make it easy to get started using the provider.
+More advances examples together with bootstrap script can be found in the [Quick Starts Repository](https://github.com/microsoft/power-platform-terraform-quickstarts).

 ## Contributing